teratogens

 Medical science has progressed a lot in recent years.
 However, medical practitioners seem to be at an impasse when it comes to the true nature of teratogens.
 The earliest teratology tests tried studying the phenomenon across animals.
 As a result, scientists researched small rodents and animals.
 However, these tests needed to be revised.

 Fast forward a few years, and scientists finally had the chance to study teratology on humans.
-This helped scientists to truly understand the nature of the phenomenon.
+This helped scientists to understand the nature of the phenomenon.
 Here are some of the most prominent teratogens that you need to shield your babies from.

 Recreational Drugs